pbiggar/phc/doc/manual/representingphp.rst

 <title></title>

 <para>
-	Most PHP constructs can immediately be represented in terms of the &phc grammar (<xref linkend="grammar">).
+	Most PHP constructs can immediately be represented in terms of the |phc|
+	grammar (<xref linkend="grammar">).
 There are a few constructs that present some difficulties.
 This document describes how these difficulties are resolved, and it explains some of the more difficult rules in the